passcod/blook/2018-sep-13-my-words.md

 ---

-“**Guy-adjacent**” is still okay as a word.
+“**Guy-adjacent**” is still somewhat okay as a word.
 It's one way to describe me.

 Here are others.